 On the pricier side of the cheap spectrum, the charming Regina Hotel offers large rooms, a great location, and attractive common spaces.
 Situated near the famous ancient Roman columns outside Basilica San Lorenzo Maggiore and near the San Agostino metro stop, the hotel is a pleasant 10-minute walk from the Duomo in the center of the city.
 With a lovely outdoor courtyard, a small but comfortable lobby, a better-than-average breakfast, and an aperitivo hour, the hotel has a relaxing vibe despite its proximity to town.
 Rooms are large and clean, and while there are no suites, adjacent rooms can be combined to sleep up to five.

 The Ostello Bello hostel is a great budget option for young and socially outgoing travelers.
 The common areas are usually full of people hanging out with a beverage, and there’s live music and other entertainment most nights of the week (open to the public).
 The place has a fun, artsy vibe and an incredibly friendly staff at the ready with advice and tips for your stay in Milan.
-Located in the middle of everything, the Ostello offers free wi-fi, 24-hour reception, and lockers to store valuables.
+Located in the middle of everything, the Ostello offers a 24-hour reception and lockers to store valuables.
 Private rooms are available, as well as dorm-style rooms with bunk beds and common bathrooms.

 8. Hotel Bogart